 Bird eating from the dog’s food bowl: Don’t let the birds eat from your dog’s food bowl as it can make your dog aggressive toward the birds even if they lived in harmony; especially this behavior can be seen among dogs with resources guarding behavioral issue.

-Licking the bird: Don’t let the dog lick your birds as dog saliva contains certain bacterias that could be dangerous for birds.
+Licking the bird: Don’t let the dog lick your birds as dog saliva contains certain bacteria that could be dangerous for birds.
 Moreover, wash your hands throughout after having some time with your dog and prior to touching the birds.

 Don’t punish the dog: NEVER EVER use physical punishments or yell at in order to behave the dog around birds.
 Instead, consider using positive reinforcement techniques, as we discussed earlier.

 Keep the dog on a leash: Since prevention is better than cure, it’s better to keep the dog on a leash during the early days of introduction training.
-Because in that way, you have more control over the dog whenever it tries to lunges or jumps at your birds.
+Because in that way, you have more control over the dog whenever it tries to lunge or jumps at your birds.

 Hire a dog trainer: If you’re unsure whether you can train the dog to stay without being obsessed with your birds, consider getting help from a professional dog trainer.